 'I'd love to write a novel,' many people have told me.
 'How exactly do you go about it, though?'
 Good question!
-Through this blog, I'll attempt to provide an answer.
+In this blog post, I'll attempt to provide an answer.
 I'll be covering in later posts the details of how I plot, write, edit and publish my books, but today I'll concentrate on how a typical day shapes up for me.

 Despite the fact I'm a night owl, I write better in the mornings.
 I don't pretend to understand why, given that I'm far more energetic in the evenings, but hey ho!
 That's the way it is for me, and I've learned to adapt, forcing myself out of bed at what seems to me an unnaturally early hour.
-During the summer months, I'm up at six a.m., so I can be at my desk by 7.30 a.m., showered, dressed and ready for work, the same as if I were back in my former employment.
-Actually, that's an hour earlier than my old start time.
+During the summer months, I'm up at six a.m., so I can be at my desk by 8.30 a.m., showered, dressed and ready for work, the same as if I were back in my former employment.
 The work is a lot more fun, too!
 Not being a fan of dark mornings, I usually get up later in the winter months, and start work at 9 a.m.

 So how do I structure my time?
 Well, I split my day into two parts.
-I work until I'm ready for lunch, and then from three until five or six p.m.
+I work until I'm ready for lunch, and then from two until five or six p.m.
 As I'm more creative in the mornings, that's when I focus on my writing.
 If I'm crafting a novel, I aim to do at least 2,000 words per session, using Scrivener as my writing software.
 Plotting stage?
-Then I'll I draft a pre-set number of scenes or a whole chapter.
+Then I'll draft the content for a number of scenes or maybe a whole chapter.
 If I'm revising, I usually edit a chapter a day (although I managed three this morning - yay!)
 I set targets and dates for almost all areas of my writing.
 I find this motivates me as well as keeping me accountable and on track.
 My targets and deadlines are never too rigid, though - I'd hate to shackle myself to a tightly defined schedule.
 Staying flexible is good and allows the creative juices to flow!

 Tweet and pin, rinse and repeat...

 So once I've had lunch, what then?
 Well, in the afternoons, I work on my marketing, as well as any sundry tasks I need to do.
-I'm active on social media such as Twitter and Google+, and to a smaller extent Facebook and Pinterest.
-I'm using Facebook less these days; in common with many people, I'm finding its algorithms increasingly user-unfriendly.
-Pinterest is fun, and I'll make greater use of it to showcase my novels' locations once I expand them outside Bristol.
-Number five will be set wholly or partly in Cambodia, so I'll be pinning lots of photos of that beautiful country in the future.
-It's somewhere I've already been, and the travelholic in me plans to return!
+I'm active on social media such as Twitter and Facebook, and to a smaller extent Pinterest, LinkedIn and Goodreads.
+Pinterest is fun, and I intend to make more use of it in the future, maybe to showcase my novels' locations, which so far have all been set in Bristol.

 Marketing isn't restricted to using social media, of course.
 For example, if I'm planning a Kindle promotion for any of my novels, I need to spend time contacting the major free and discounted book websites and newsletters.
 And there are always things I need to do besides marketing, such as maintaining this blog.
 I aim to update it regularly, so I use my afternoon time to prepare my posts, as well as ensuring my website content is up to date.